ycruan/ycruan.github.io/_portfolio/proj06_os.md

 Operating Systems and Systems Programming
 ======

-This is a collection of course projects and homework for Berkeley CS162: Operating Systems and Systems Programming (Term: 17 Spring, Grade: A).
+This is a collection of course projects and homework for Berkeley CS162: Operating Systems and Systems Programming (Term: 17 Spring).
 * Project 1: Threads ([spec](https://ycruan.github.io/files/162_project1_spec.pdf), [design doc](https://ycruan.github.io/files/162_project1_design.md))
   * Design and implement an alarm clock without using busy waiting;
   * and a priority scheduler that supports priority donation;